psychemedia/storytelling-notes/gambrinus.md

 "All hanged men make their home in hell, Gambrinus."

 Ah...
-Gambrinus hadn't expected THAT sort of end.
+Gambrinus hadn't expected *that* sort of end.

 "And you would be...?"